Same property value. Same tax code. Wildly different outcomes.

 What Is Cost Segregation?

 Cost segregation uses engineering analysis to break your property's cost basis into components with different depreciation lifespans.
-The total depreciable basis doesn't change—only when you take the deductions.
+The total depreciable basis doesn't change; only the timing of the deductions does.

 The IRS formally recognized this methodology following Hospital Corporation of America v.
 Commissioner (1997) and now provides examiners with an Audit Techniques Guide outlining acceptable study practices.